 In September 2011, the FASB issued amended guidance that simplifies how entities test goodwill for impairment.
-Under the amended guidance, after assessment of certain qualitative factors, if it is determined to be more likely than not that the fair value of a reporting unit is less than its carrying amount, entities must perform the quantitative analysis of the goodwill impairment test.
+Under the amended guidance, after assessment of certain qualitative factors, if an entity determines that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, the entity must perform the quantitative analysis of the goodwill impairment test.
 Otherwise, the quantitative test(s) are optional.
 The Company adopted this guidance during the first quarter of 2012.
 The adoption of the guidance did not have a material impact on the Company's consolidated financial statements.